efraimnabil/GetPayInStore/README.md

 ## Features Implemented

 ### Core Features
 - **Authentication**: Secure login using DummyJSON API (`/auth/login`).
-Session is persisted and restored on app launch.
+Session is persisted and restored on app launch, validated via `/auth/me`.
-- **Biometric Unlock**: The app is secured with biometric authentication (Face ID/Touch ID) with a password fallback.
+- **Biometric Unlock**: Biometric authentication (Face ID/Touch ID) with a password fallback (demo password: "1234").
+If a valid session is detected on app launch, the biometric unlock is prompted immediately.
-- **Auto-Lock**: The application automatically locks after 10 seconds of user inactivity or when the app is sent to the background.
+- **Auto-Lock**: Automatically locks after 10 seconds of user inactivity and when the app goes to the background.

 ### Product Management
-- **All Products Screen**: Displays a comprehensive list of all available products with infinite scrolling support.
+- **All Products Screen**: Displays a list of products with pull-to-refresh.
-- **Specific Category Screen**: Shows products filtered by the **smartphones** category.
+- **Specific Category Screen**: Shows products filtered by the **smartphones** category with pull-to-refresh.
-- **Superadmin Role**: The designated user (`emilys`) has superadmin privileges, enabling them to see and use a delete button for products.
+- **Superadmin Role**: The designated user (`emilys`) has superadmin privileges, enabling a delete button on products.

 ### Advanced Features
-- **Offline Support**: All product data is cached using React Query and persisted to the device with MMKV.
-This allows the app to function seamlessly offline, with data instantly available on launch.
+- **Offline Support**: Product data is cached using React Query and persisted to the device with MMKV.
+Cached lists render instantly on relaunch and remain available offline.
+An offline banner is displayed on the Products and Category screens when disconnected.
 - **Modern UI & Design System**: A custom, theme-based design system was built from scratch using styled-components to ensure a polished and consistent user interface.
 - **Advanced Feedback**:
   - Global offline indicator